chihaya/chihaya/README.md

 ##contributing

 If you're interested in contributing, please contact us in **#chihaya on [freenode](http://freenode.net/)**([webchat](http://webchat.freenode.net?channels=chihaya)) or post to the issue tracker.
 Please don't offer a pull request with no prior communication attempts (unless it's small), as it will most likely lead to confusion and time wasted for everyone.
-And remember: good gophers always use gofmt!asted for everyone.
 And remember: good gophers always use gofmt!